 How to brief Lovable so it builds what you actually want.

 The reason your build comes back wrong is almost never the tool.
-It's the brief.
-Here's the structure a senior product team would use — adapted so you can do it yourself.
+It is the brief.
+Here is the structure a senior product team would use, adapted so you can do it yourself.

 You opened Lovable, typed your idea in a sentence or two, and watched it generate something confident, polished, and not quite the thing you meant.
 So you re-prompted.
 And again.
-By the fifth round you're fighting the tool.
+By the fifth round you are fighting the tool.

 Why it builds the wrong thing